from small one page howto to huge articles all in one place

 Define the output columns to use.
 If no output arrangement is specified, then a default set is used.
 Use --help to get a list of all supported columns.

-Specify the process id; if none is given, the running process will be used.
+Specify the process ID.
+Without this option (and without a command), the running process will be used.

 --raw